EugeneGitonga/EugeneGitonga/README.md

 ## About Me
-* Eugene is a team-oriented person who's open to learn new technologies and cultures😄
-* He has a great interest in Innovation and a strong believer that technology is the solution to all problems when used in an efficient, reliable and on a scalable approach.
+* Eugene is a collaborative person who's open to learn new technologies and culture with a great interest in Innovation and a strong believer that technology is the solution to all problems when used in an efficient, reliable and on a scalable approach.
-* He's passionate about Software Engineering, Machine Learning, Containerization and Cloud technologies.
-* He has a good grasp in Java, C#, Python, SQL, CI/CD, Docker, Unit/Integration testing (TDD) - JUnit, Jenkins, RestAPI's, Postman API, JSON, Git and Jira.
+* He's passionate about Software Engineering, Machine Learning, Containerization and Cloud technologies.He has a good grasp in Java, C#, Python, SQL, CI/CD, Docker, Unit/Integration testing (TDD) - JUnit, Jenkins, RestAPI's, Postman API, JSON, Git and Jira.
 * He's a Champion of Agile Methodologies as a new way of Quick delivery of Quality products using best practices.

 ![IMG_20220627_022653_452](https://user-images.githubusercontent.com/70195777/175838524-a7d6e175-f872-4ce7-9ae0-125599730363.jpg)